 After all, they write the laws and need to know when problems arise with those laws or their enforcement.
 Your congressperson can also call the CFPB or FTC and ask it to investigate.

 You might also consider suing the creditor that supplied the inaccurate information.
 But these types of lawsuits are complicated, and the FCRA provides creditors with many ways to avoid liability.
-You'll need to consult a lawyer if you want to pursue this type of lawsuit.
+You'll need to consult a lawyer to pursue this type of lawsuit.

 If you need help fixing your credit report, consider talking to a consumer protection attorney or debt settlement lawyer who handles credit issues.
 A lawyer can help you enforce your rights against an agency or creditor that violates the FCRA.